donkoralle/XportSlide/README.md

 Since I ran quite often into such situations, I wrote a primitve Add-In to export the current slide to an PNG-image (to avoid JPG-like artefacts) with 150, 300, 600 dpi or any other resolution you like.

+May this Add-In spread nice slides, peace, love and harmony!

 ## Before you start

 This Add-In is developed on a Win10 machine running MS Office 10 and 16.
 For this setup the Add-Ins should work without problems (hopefully).